PADDLE JAM MAY 23

 In the event of cancellation due to weather, fire, or other circumstances beyond our control, refunds will not be provided.
 A credit toward a future event will be issued instead.

-Additional safety measures will be emailed to you upon registration if necessary.
+• Additional safety measures will be emailed to you upon registration if necessary for each event.

-All paddlers are required to carry a cell phone or an approved tracking device.
+All athletes are required to carry a cell phone (or approved tracking/communication device) while on the water.

-If you require assistance, safety teams will transport you to the nearest accessible shoreline.
-Athletes are responsible for their own transportation from that point unless medical care is required.
+If an athlete requires assistance on the water, safety crews will transport them to the nearest accessible shoreline.
+From that point, athletes are responsible for their own transportation unless immediate medical care is necessary.

-In emergency situations, paddle craft may be left on the water and recovered afterward.
+In emergency situations, paddle craft may be left on the water and recovered after the race.

 Because we don’t want to introduce destructive snails or mussels to Tahoe, and we don’t want to transport aquatic weeds that have invaded Lake Tahoe and several of its tributaries, simply Clean, Drain, and Dry our watercraft and gear every time we haul out after use, and properly dispose of any plants or debris we find.
 It’s easy to add to our regular habits, and it matters for more information.